majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 **NOTE:** To learn more about AS3, visit https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/

 #.
-Click the `Elastic Create Database` request.
+Click the `Create Elastic database` request.
 Send the PUT request by clicking the blue 'Send' button.
-A 400 `response_already_exists_exception` response is ok.

-#.
-Click the `Elastic create mapping` request.
-Send the PUT request by clicking the blue 'Send' button.
+Repeat this for `Create Elastic database`, `increase index mapping limit`, and `Create Elastic index mapping`.
+Please ignore errors from the response.

 ------------------------------------------------

 **Exercise 2 - Generate Traffic on OpenCart**

 #.
-From the UDF page, find the host named Traffic Gen and select SSH from the Access drop-down
+From the UDF page, find the host named Traffic Gen and select Web Shell from the dropdown

 #.
-Accept the SSH warning and type su for sudo user access, the password is toor
+Type su for sudo user access.
+If prompted, the password is toor.

 #.
-Run pwd and make sure you are /home/ec2-user
+Change director to /home/ec2-user

 #.
 Run ./baseline_menu.sh